-Runs Bangalore City – Cantonment – KR Puram – Bangarpet
+Runs Banaswadi – KR Puram – Bangarpet – Podanur – Thrissur – Ernakulam

 Them Clones.
 Both these trains are copies of each other when it comes to running timetable with only the composition changing.
-Very early morning arrival at Bangalore.
-Do not go to Coimbatore but stop at Podanur instead.
+It used to run till Bangalore City SBC station but was rerouted to terminate at Banaswadi, a middle-of-nowhere station in Bangalore.
+Very early morning arrival too.
+Do not go to Coimbatore but stops at Podanur.

 Composition (22607/8 in brackets): 01 (01) AC 2 tier, 02 (02) AC 3 tier, 13 (14) Sleepers, 02 (03) General Second, 02 (02) SLR.
 20 (22) Coaches.
 Link: Erode WAP4.